mattwatson7/S-P-500-Project/README.md

 ## How It Works

 1. Ticker Fetching – Grabs the latest list of S&P 500 companies.
-2. Data Retrieval – Downloads 5 years of price data for each stock using `yfinance`.
+2. Data Retrieval – Downloads 5 years of price data for each stock using `yfinance` with retry and optional caching.
+A configurable thread pool limits concurrent requests.
 3. Model Training – Trains a `LinearRegression` model per stock on features: `Open`, `High`, `Low`, `Volume`.
 4. Prediction – Uses today’s data to predict the closing price and compares it to the actual.
 5. Signal Generation – Issues a Buy if the prediction is higher than the actual, Sell otherwise.